unicesi/amelia/docs/GettingStarted.md

 include subsystems.HelloworldRMI

 deployment RetryOnFailure {
-	var helper = new RetryableDeployment()
+    add(new HelloworldRMI) // deploy one instance of the subsystem var helper = new RetryableDeployment()
 	helper.deploy([
 		start(true) // Deploy and stop executed components when finish